CyberAtUC/cyberatuc.org/guides/website.md

 Unique to the Cyber@UC is the `_meetings` folder, which stores the pages for every meeting in the meetings archive.
 Meetings are implemented as a Collection in Jekyll, which you can read more about [here](https://jekyllrb.com/docs/collections/).

 To create a new meeting page, create a new Markdown file in the `_meetings/` folder and format it just like the other `<number>.md` files there.
 Put the slides PDF at `files/slides/meeting_001.pdf` (replace 001 with your meeting number).
 If there are no slides for whatever reason, add `meeting_slides: false` on a new line in the [YAML front matter](https://jekyllrb.com/docs/frontmatter/) in your .md file.

+## Advanced site development
+If you are going to work on the site's design or adding features or whatever, here's some pertinent info you might need.

+One quirk of this project is that we use [jekyll-assets](https://github.com/envygeeks/jekyll-assets) instead of Jekyll's built-in asset management, so if you are embedding an image/script/stylesheet/etc, it might be a little bit different than what Google will tell you.
+See jekyll-assets' docs at that link (or just look at some of the existing pages and copy from them).

+The theme for the site was built from Jekyll's default theme, [minima](https://github.com/jekyll/minima).
+However, it has been heavily modified to use [Bootstrap 4](http://getbootstrap.com/) (a framework for layout/components/etc).
+We also use [Font Awesome 5](https://fontawesome.com/) for icons, [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) for metadata tags, and a couple other plugins for this and that (see the `Gemfile` or the build settings in `_config.yml`). **Be warned:** Bootstrap 4 and Font Awesome 5 are both relatively new versions of that software, so a lot of the info on Google might still be for the previous version.